-This feature enables Unique Key Encryption Key (UKEK) to be permanently stored in the radio even when all of the encryption keys is erased.
-Without this UKEK key, the radio could not be over the air rekeyed.
+This feature enables Unique Key Encryption Key (UKEK) to be permanently stored in the radio even when all the encryption keys are erased.
+Without this UKEK key, the radio cannot be rekeyed over the air.

-Note: This feature must be preprogrammed by a qualified radio technician.
+This feature must be preprogrammed by a qualified radio technician.
 Check with your dealer or system administrator for more information.